Anthony-Nolan/Atlas/README_Integration.md

 #### Differential Import

 This process is intended for ongoing incremental updates of donors - donors can be added, removed, or updated via this process.
+You can use "Upsert" change type - it will create the donor if it hasn't created yet or update the existing one.
+It could be handy if you don't track the state of the imported donors by the Atlas system.

 Differential donors will be automatically pre-processed for the matching algorithm, so there is no need to run a Data Refresh after triggering it.